Transdev Australasia: Transdev Melbourne

 Transdev Melbourne commenced operating about 30% of Melbourne's bus network on 4 August 2013, following their successful bid for the Melbourne Metropolitan Bus Franchise.
 Transdev operates 52 routes across metropolitan Melbourne with a fleet of around 500 buses from four depots.
 Upon being re-tendered, the contract was awarded to Kinetic Group who took over on 31 January 2022.

-Western Australia

 South West Coach Lines

 South West Coach Lines is a bus and coach operator in South West Western Australia purchased in November 2007 by Veolia.
 Following the loss of the TransBunbury and TransBusselton contracts to Swan Transit from January 2015, the remainder of the business was sold to the Australian Transit Group.

 New Zealand

 Transdev Auckland

 Transdev Auckland operated urban passenger trains in Auckland under contract to Auckland Transport on infrastructure owned and managed by KiwiRail.
 In 2021, Transdev in a consortium with John Holland and CAF was shortlisted to bid for the next contract, but lost out to Auckland One Rail.
 Transdev Auckland ceased on 15 January 2022.